 Absolutely!
 The combination of increased strength in the abdominal girdle and back muscles, improved range of motion and heightened body awareness are the critical ingredients for overcoming back pain.
 This is the core of our program.

-Two to three times a week is recommended to get the benefits..
-Like any form of exercise, consistency is the key.
+Two to three times a week is recommended to get maximum benefits, but like any form of exercise, consistency is the key.
 It is helpful to not let too much time pass in order to remember the previous session and incorporate the information in your body.

 Comfortable clothing that you can move easily in.
 For Yoga classes we suggest you bring socks and/or a warm top to wear for Savasana (a meditative pose) at the end of class.